$150 per day

 - Basic mechanical knowledge class

-- A friendly, accommodating and safe environment to improve your bike skills or fitness
+- A friendly, accommodating and safe environment to improve your bike skills, confidence and fitness

 - 2 or 4 day options.
-Includes all coaching, support, on the road food and energy products, skills clinic, maintenance clinic, yoga / cooking demo.
+Includes all coaching, support, on the road food and energy products, skills clinic, maintenance clinic, sports massage.
 Hotel costs & evening dinners not included.

 Who is this camp for?